ajvirtual/noob-QCM/README.md

 # noob-QCM
-a php bases little qcm like project
+a php based little qcm like project